 * Q4 advance GDP estimate 2.6 pct vs est. 3 pct growth

-Gross domestic product increased at a 2.6 percent annual rate in the fourth quarter, the Commerce Department said in its advance GDP report.
-Economists polled by Reuters had forecast the economy to expand at a 3 percent rate.
+Gross domestic product increased at a 2.6 percent annual rate, the Commerce Department said in its advance fourth-quarter GDP report.
+A Reuters poll of economists had forecast the economy expanding at a 3.0 percent.

 Another set of data showed new orders for key U.S.-made capital goods unexpectedly fell in December.

-Of the 133 S&P 500 companies that have reported quarterly earnings so far, 79.7 percent have topped expectations, versus an average of 72 percent over the previous four quarters.
+Of the 118 S&P 500 companies that have reported quarterly earnings through Thursday, 78.8 percent have topped expectations, versus an average of 72 percent over the previous four quarters.

-Honeywell International rose 1.05 percent after the company raised its forecast for 2018 profit.
+Honeywell was up marginally after its adjusted earnings narrowly beat estimates and the company raised its forecast for 2018 profit.

-Starbucks fell 5.8 percent after it warned 2018 global cafe sales growth would be at the low end of its forecast.
-The stock was the biggest drag on the Nasdaq.
+Starbucks fell 4.9 percent after it warned 2018 global cafe sales growth would be at the low end of its forecast.